clarkngo/cityu_capstone/README.md

 # MEAN Stack

 Full-stack JavaScript open-source solution.
 MEAN Stack consist of MongoDB, Express, Angular, and Node.js.

-## Video Demo

-TO BE UPDATED
+The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

 ## Physical View using Deployment Diagram